| Attend some great events in the

 Carriage Lane (next to the post office) in Colebrook

 Funds raised by concerts help the GNWCA continue its ongoing mission of bringing the arts to the Great North Woods.
-For more information on the GNWCA, as well as a schedule of upcoming concerts, contact Charlie Jordan at (603) 246-8998 or 237-9302.
+For more information on the GNWCA, as well as a schedule of upcoming concerts, visit the website or contact Charlie Jordan at (603) 246-8998 or 237-9302.

 Connecticut River Artisans Group Programs & EventsVarious locations